Is Svelte better than ReactJS & VueJS?

 In the world of web development, JavaScript is a very popular language that is used to create dynamic user experiences.
 It has traditionally been used in combination with DOM manipulation libraries such as jQuery to create interactive web pages.
 However, with new frameworks emerging, developers now have more choices when creating interactive websites.
 Svelte, ReactJS, and VueJS are all popular frameworks for developing JavaScript-based web applications.

-Hot brief overview is ready for reading: What is a good commenting style for ReactJS components?
+Hot brief overview is ready for reading: Is JavaFX used for front-end?

 Svelte